 Using instantaneous spectral analysis (ISA) theory introduced in \cite{ISA2018_Sandoval}, an atom may be obtained as follows.
 Each component $\psi_k(t)$ can be demodulated resulting in $\psi_k(t;\mathscr{C}_k)$.
 Then the collection of triplets forms a parameter set $\mathscr{S}=\{\mathscr{C}_k\}$.
 Each triplet $\mathscr{C}_k$ leads to a time-frequency atom $\mathcal{A}_k(t,\omega;\mathscr{C}_k)$ and from $\{\mathcal{A}_k(t,\omega;\mathscr{C}_k)\}$ we obtain the IS $\mathcal{S}(t,\omega;\mathscr{S})$.
 Finally, we show that the resulting IS $\mathcal{S}(t,\omega;\mathscr{S})$ corresponds to the signal under analysis by demonstrating that the AM--FM model $z(t;\mathscr{S})$ specializes to the synthesis equation for the choice of analysis.

 The contributions of this paper are as follows. \begin{enumerate} \item In \cite{ISA2018_Sandoval}, we developed the ISA framework based on a general AM--FM component but did not provide any specific details of how to compute a particular IS.
-In this work, we show how to associate a synthesis equation with an IS and by doing so we provide a two parameter ($\alpha$ and $r$) analysis method that leads to an estimated IS. \item We show that the unit impulse may be considered as a limiting form of the quadratic chirplet component.
-Moreover, by defining the Shannon atom as a limiting form of the quadratic chirplet atom we provide a means to demodulate the unit impulse leading to an IS for time domain analysis. \item We show that the common analyses listed above are specific choices for the two parameters and we give closed-form expressions for the corresponding IS.
+In this work, we show how to associate a synthesis equation with an IS and by doing so we provide a two parameter ($\alpha$ and $r$) analysis method that leads to an estimated IS. \item We express the Shannon atom as a limiting form of the quadratic chirplet atom and prove it is the product of a unit impulse in time and a unit dispersion in frequency (defined in Section \ref{sec:ShannonAtom}).
+By defining the Shannon atom, we provide a means to demodulate the unit impulse leading to an IS for time domain analysis. \item We show that the common analyses listed above are specific choices for the two parameters and we give closed-form expressions for the corresponding IS.
 By doing so we demonstrate the IS as a unifying framework for the analyses under consideration. \end{enumerate}